con/open-brain-consent/docs/source/README.rst

 - collection of tools/pipelines to help de-identification of neuroimaging data making it ready for sharing

-You can read a summary of this work in our paper: `The Open Brain Consent: Informing research participants and obtaining consent to share brain imaging data <https://doi.org/10.1002/hbm.25351>`_
+You can read a summary of this work in our post-print: `The Open Brain Consent: Informing research participants and obtaining consent to share brain imaging data <https://psyarxiv.com/f6mnp/>`_

 Sample Consent Forms
 ====================